When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 You see the Milky Way as a hazy band of lights stretching across the night sky.
-In this article, I cover what to know about the Milky Way, especially in understanding what we can or can’t see as backyard astronomers.
+Here’s what to know about the Milky Way, especially in the number of stars and what we can or can’t see as backyard astronomers.

 The Milky Way is made up of various types of matter, including stars, gas, and dust.
 Dark matter comprises about 90% of the galaxy’s mass.
 This type of matter is not visible since it does not interact with light.
 The remaining 10% of the mass is visible, such as stars, gas, and dust.